jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d7b8f367417b2b2512b61
+id: 587d7da9367417b2b2512b68
-title: Use the map Method to Extract Data from an Array
+title: Use the reduce Method to Analyze Data
 challengeType: 1
-forumTopicId: 18214
+forumTopicId: 301313
-dashedName: use-the-map-method-to-extract-data-from-an-array
+dashedName: use-the-reduce-method-to-analyze-data
 ---

 # --description--

-So far we have learned to use pure functions to avoid side effects in a program.
-Also, we have seen the value in having a function only depend on its input arguments.

-This is only the beginning.
-As its name suggests, functional programming is centered around a theory of functions.

-It would make sense to be able to pass them as arguments to other functions, and return a function from another function.
-Functions are considered <dfn>first class objects</dfn> in JavaScript, which means they can be used like any other object.
-They can be saved in variables, stored in an object, or passed as function arguments.

-Let's start with some simple array functions, which are methods on the array object prototype.
-In this exercise we are looking at `Array.prototype.map()`, or more simply `map`.
+`Array.prototype.reduce()`, or simply `reduce()`, is the most general of all array operations in JavaScript.
+You can solve almost any array processing problem using the `reduce` method.

-The `map` method iterates over each item in an array and returns a new array containing the results of calling the callback function on each element.
-It does this without mutating the original array.
+The `reduce` method allows for more general forms of array processing, and it's possible to show that both `filter` and `map` can be derived as special applications of `reduce`.
+The `reduce` method iterates over each item in an array and returns a single value (i.e. string, number, object, array).
+This is achieved via a callback function that is called on each iteration.

-When the callback is used, it is passed three arguments.
-The first argument is the current element being processed.
-The second is the index of that element and the third is the array upon which the `map` method was called.
+The callback function accepts four arguments.
+The first argument is known as the accumulator, which gets assigned the return value of the callback function from the previous iteration, the second is the current element being processed, the third is the index of that element and the fourth is the array upon which `reduce` is called.

+In addition to the callback function, `reduce` has an additional parameter which takes an initial value for the accumulator.
+If this second parameter is not used, then the first iteration is skipped and the second iteration gets passed the first element of the array as the accumulator.

-See below for an example using the `map` method on the `users` array to return a new array containing only the names of the users as elements.
-For simplicity, the example only uses the first argument of the callback.
+See below for an example using `reduce` on the `users` array to return the sum of all the users' ages.
+For simplicity, the example only uses the first and second arguments.

 ```js
 const users = [